desmondlzy/bigs/README.md

 conda env create -f environment.yml
 ```

+Download our OLAT data ([gdrive](https://drive.google.com/drive/folders/1CqgkRld2jSwTIzUE42cPAacsGFFIP_oo?usp=drive_link)), and optionally a pretrained bigs model if you want to skip the training.
+Right now only the dragon data is provided, more data will be released soon.

 ## Training

-Assume the data is already downloaded and unzipped into `data/bigs` directory
+Assume the data is already downloaded into `data/bigs` directory.

 The training has two steps: (1) train a normal Gaussian Splat model, preferrably using datasets with neutral lighting condition; (2) train the lighting components using OLAT data.